LSU beats Virginia Tech, 79-72; Tigers advance to their first-ever national championship

 Morris finished with 27 points, while Reese had her 33rd double-double finishing with 24 points and 12 rebounds.

-LSU will now play the winner of South Carolina and Iowa for the national championship on WBRZ Sunday.
+LSU will play Iowa — which beat the previously undefeated South Carolina team Friday — for the national championship Sunday.
+The game will air on WBRZ.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.